10 Best Things to do in Tsavo West National Park

 This place originated naturally about 200 years ago as a result of lava flowing after a volcanic eruption.
 The local community woke up to this strange phenomenon and concluded that the changes were caused by Shetani (the devil), emerging from the ground.
 The area resembles a garden that has been dug up and that was one of the reasons why the locals were so baffled by it.
 The lava expands across the Chyulu Hills for 8 kilometres and is 1.6km wide and 5 metres deep.

 There’s little plant life growing in the cracks and smaller animals like dik-dik and baboons can be spotted here.
 Predators can come by so exercise caution.

 Chaimu Volcanic flow

-This is a hill made up of volcanic soil from Shetani Lava flow that you can hike up.
+This is a hill made up of volcanic soil from the Shetani Lava flow that you can hike up.
 The hike is beginner-friendly and takes 30 minutes to ascend and descend.
 The trail is not dug out and it has loose soil, making it very slippery.
-Chances of sliding and falling are high but I reckon that is what makes the hike fun.
+The chances of sliding and falling are high but I reckon that is what makes the hike fun.